rossetti/JSLBook/docs/08-DEDSOutputAnalysis.md

 when across replication statistics are based on within replication averages.

-Since the first two methods have previously been presented, this chapter will discuss the half-width ratio method because it is often seen in practice.
+Determining the sample size for a simulation experiment has already been discussed in Section  \@ref(ch5:SampleSize) of Chapter \@ref(mcm), the following section will illustrate the half-width ratio method for determining the number of replications because it is often seen in practice.

 ### Determining the Number of Replications {#simoa:finhorizon:samplesize}

+As a reminder, we repeat some of the exposition from Section  \@ref(ch5:SampleSize).
 If you make a pilot run of $n_0$ replications you can use the half-width from the pilot run to determine how many replications you need to have to be close to a desired half-width bound in the full experiment.
 This is called the *half-width ratio method*.